paritytech/json-rpc-interface-spec/src/api/chainHead_unstable_call.md

 The progress of the operation is indicated through `operationCallDone`, `operationInaccessible`, or `operationError` notifications generated on the corresponding `chainHead_unstable_follow` subscription.

 This function must be called from the same connection as the corresponding `chainHead_unstable_follow` subscription.
-The `operationId` is guaranteed to be returned before any operation notifications on the corresponding `chainHead_unstable_follow` subscription.
+The `operationId` is guaranteed to be returned before any operation notification on the corresponding `chainHead_unstable_follow` subscription.

 The operation continues even if the target block is unpinned with `chainHead_unstable_unpin`.